If you don't trust a program, how can you run it so it can't compromise the system it runs on?

 With virtualisation an attacker who compromises a program must escape the VM to compromise the host.
 If one assumes the VM technology is secure then virtualisation is a sufficient prison.
 Unfortunately we can't trust it to the degree we want.
 History shows this to be true.

-Minimising privileges is often done through something like seccomp-bpf or pledge().
+Minimising privileges is often done through something like seccomp-bpf or pledge(), which restrict the syscalls a program can use.
 In his paper, djb suggests minimising privileges is a distraction rather than security.
 Unless a program has zero privileges, you're trusting it.
-For example, if you minimise a server's privileges such that it can only access the network, it could exfiltrate data or compromise the kernel via syscalls.
+For example, if you minimise a server's privileges such that it can only access the network, it could still exfiltrate data or compromise the kernel via syscalls.
 This is not a prison.

 Why are syscalls a concern?

 Because if you have control over a program, and you have privileges to run a syscall, then you can talk to the kernel.
 It is very hard to trust the kernel:

 "the kernel is very, very big and very, very complicated.
 It's an incredibly high quality piece of software, but it's just a simple fact that the bigger and more complicated something is, the more bugs it's likely to have." source

 One part of being a good prison is protecting access to the kernel.

 What can we do?